 Install RSAT (Remote Server Administration Tools)

-Before we begin, whether you can use the PowerShell cmdlets to access ADDS depends on your variant of Windows and how old it is.
-If you are using a workstation variant of Windows (Professional, Education, Enterprise) then you will need to install the Remote Server Administration Tools (RSAT) package that is appropriate for your computer.
+Before we begin, you should first be aware of the RSAT package.
+If you are using a workstation variant of Windows then you will need to install the Remote Server Administration Tools (RSAT) package.
 If you are using a Server variant of Windows, then you will already have RSAT available.

 If you don't have RSAT you'll get the annoying 'the term Get-AD* is not recognized as the name of a cmdlet, function, script file, or operable program' type messages when you attempt to run the commands we'll be covering.

-If you're on Windows 10 pre-build 1809, you'll need to download an RSAT package from the Microsoft.
+If you're on Windows 10 pre-build 1809, download an RSAT package from Microsoft.
 The install is simple and straightforward.

 Learn how to find your Windows 10 build version here if you don't know how.

-Once you have installed RSAT you will need to ensure the Active Directory Module for Windows PowerShell is enabled in Windows Features.
+Once you have installed RSAT, ensure the Active Directory Module for Windows PowerShell is enabled in Windows Features.
 By default, it should be already.

 RSAT for post-1809 Windows 10